-Annie Asebrook is the creative director at MightyNest, an online retailer who provides the ability to research, get advice and buy natural, organic, and non-toxic products all in one place.
+Annie Asebrook is the Digital Creative Director at Primo Water, which offers consumers both innovative, stylish water dispensers for the home and office and clean, great tasting purified water using Refill and Exchange processes that are affordable, convenient options to give your family great tasting, premium water without creating waste in the environment.
 Annie is an artist and parent who fuses together her passion for her family and her wonderful sense of how to communicate – both visually and with words to inspire families to live healthier lives.
-You can also find MightyNest on Facebook, Twitter, and Pinterest.
+You can also find Primo Water on Facebook, Twitter, and Pinterest.

 Once you’ve made the commitment to detoxing your diet, you might be wondering how to make your kitchen a healthier place to prepare, serve, and store real food.
 Now—as you prepare for the challenge of a month without processed foods—is the perfect time to think about finding safe, durable kitchenware to prepare homemade meals for your family and friends.